 Last night the New York Times dropped a bomb on the Turdpol Kakistocracy.
 After a weekend where the Times reported that Donald Trump, Jr. met with Russian lawyers with Kremlin ties, reporting that Trump Jr. and his father both confirmed, it was further reported that Trump Jr. took the meeting with the understanding he would be receiving materials damaging to Hillary Clinton’s presidential campaign.
 Then last night the Times reported that before the meeting, Trump Jr. received an email about the meeting that claimed that the promised materials were coming from the Russian government, which was engaged in an effort to aid the campaign of Donald Trump.
 If these articles from the Times are accurate, then this is the proof of collusion between the Trump campaign and the Russian government to undermine American democracy we all knew was out there somewhere.

 The damaging stories from the Times, the Washington Post, and other news outlets, has been steadily building since before election day.
 With every story that comes out, it is becoming more and more probable that members of the Trump campaign engaged in treasonous behavior in order to advance the interests of their candidate.
 So far, the buck isn’t stopping with Trump, but it feels like it’s only a matter of time.
 Taken together, all of these stories have one thing in common.
 No one seemed to consider the possibility that they would get caught, or that it would matter if they did.
 The story the Times published yesterday isn’t the first that shows there is a paper or email trail.
-It looks as if not only was the Trump campaign engaged in a criminal conspiracy, they wrote enough of it down for their to be concrete evidence.
+It looks as if not only was the Trump campaign engaged in a criminal conspiracy, they wrote enough of it down for there to be concrete evidence.

 Which makes me wonder if the Russian government’s aim was twofold during the last election.
 One, they wanted to undermine Hillary Clinton’s campaign.
 Whoever became the Republican nominee was of secondary consideration to them.
 Second, the operations against the Clinton campaign would be just enough out in the open that whoever won the presidency would be faced with the prospect of illegitimacy.
 The fact that Trump campaign and administration officials seemed to so gleefully engage with Russian officials, both in government and out, means that second part is succeeding beyond Russian President Vladimir Putin’s wildest dreams.
 The specter of illegitimacy is nothing compared to entrapping a presidential campaign in a treasonous criminal conspiracy that could end in an American president being thrown out of office.
 In addition, Russia is only helped by having the most feckless and incompetent president in United States history in office.
 I imagine these are happy days for Putin.